 Believe it or not, the crypto space is the purest example of free-market capitalism.
 All data is open and transparent, making it more trustworthy than most financial institutions.
 Governments have little to no control over anything.
 Bad players in the market, like FTX, go bankrupt, and the governments cannot bail them out using taxpayer money.

 The USA is the largest crypto market in the world.
 After China announced its crypto ban in 2021, the USA has more than taken over the crypto space.
 Not directly, of course, but more indirectly.
-So, whatever happens in the US affects the price of all cryptocurrencies.
+So, whatever happens in the US affects the price to develop cryptocurrencies.
 How?
 Allow me to explain.

 The above chart is the 2022 US inflation chart.
 In the US, the inflation of the US dollar is now at 7.1%.
 For reference, the US federal reserve aims to maintain an annual 2% inflation rate.
 Thus, at the moment, inflation is 5.1% higher than expected.
 So what does it mean for Bitcoin?
 I’ll get to that in a moment.